 I’d eaten more than usual for lunch at the Sheraton so that I’d just have a snack tonight.
 Back at the hotel I go down to the bar at 6 pm for a beer and diary catch-up.
 Perusing the menu again there isn’t really anything small.
 There is however a sports bar across the street so I decide to try that.
 When I get to Shoeless Joe’s Sports Grill later I have 5 wings for my ‘snack’, which is all I need.

 It’s quiet in the bar but I intended to go back to the Spyce Lounge again anyway for the live music.
-Tonight it’s the Ray Robert Band, who like last night play a wide range of songs: Stuck In The Middle With You, Floyd’s Another Brick In The Wall, The Doobies’ Listen To The Music.
+Tonight it’s the Ray Robert Band, who like last night play a wide range of songs: Stuck In The Middle With You by Stealer’s Wheel, Pink Floyd’s Another Brick In The Wall, The Doobies’ Listen To The Music.
 They are good but when take a break and come back, they’ve changed music style.
 They open with a heavy rock tune I don’t recognise, with loads of showy guitar solos, and it just goes on and on – and people start to leave in droves.
 By the time the song ends, half the crowd – the place was full – has left.
 As do I. It’s getting late but I’ve had enough of the band as well.
 So I decide to do a bit more diary in my room before lights out.